Skip to content

 success: bool

-Now we define the booking protocol as book_proto and we define the desired logic to determine if the BookTableResponse will be successful or not.
+3. Now, we would need to define the booking protocol as book_proto and also define the desired logic to determine if the BookTableResponse will be successful or not:

 book_proto = Protocol()